Cork Marcheschi: Fifty Foot Hose

 In 1966 Marcheschi got a call from the San Francisco Musician's Union regarding a need for a casual bass player at a private party that night at San Francisco's Bimbos 365 Club.
 Marcheschi took the offer and performed with David Blossom and his wife Nancy.
 The three played two hours of Rock ’n’ Roll and later Fifty Foot Hose was born.
 Nancy sang, David played guitar and wrote, and Cork played bass and various electronic instruments.
 In 1967 Marcheschi brought a demo tape to Brian Rohan who later introduced the band to Robin MacBride of Mercury Records.

 In 1967, Fifty Foot Hose released their first album "Cauldron", which received a favorable review by Ralph J Gleason.
 In 1990, "Cauldron" was rereleased and was an instant success, garnering much more attention than its original release.
 The original group's final performance was a night headlining at San Francisco club Roccapulco.
 The band reunited for a show in 1994, benefiting San Francisco's Aquarius Music Store, but Marcheschi was the only original member featured.

 Production

 In addition to Marcheschi's career as a musician, he has produced various albums.
 Most notable was his production of "Toast" for the Naked Barbie Dolls and Oscar Brown Jr.’s "Then and Now".
 In 1994, Marcheschi founded his own label, Weasel Disc Records.

 Films

 Survivors

 In 1982, Marcheschi released Survivors, a documentary on well known blues artists that continue to carry on the blues tradition.
 Survivors explores the continuation of the blues legacy through the contemporary performance of the music primarily in small clubs and the dedicated fanbase that patronizes it.
 The film premiered at the London and Berlin international film festivals.
 It then went on to the Mill Valley Film Festival in California then into general release where it would play at theaters throughout the United States.
-The film was also purchased by Great Britain's Chanel 4.
+The film was also purchased by Great Britain's Channel 4.